Part of my research on robust evaluation of adaptive systems.

 - — verification predicate

-- — failure modes
+- — failure modes with stakes and remediations

-- — stake
+- — stake (reputation at risk)

 1[COMMITMENT]